PULMONARY HYPERTENSION: A PATIENT’S SURVIVAL GUIDE

 Pulmonary Hypertension: A Patient’s Survival Guide is a resource book for patients and caregivers that was written by PH patient Gail Boyer Hayes and is published by the Pulmonary Hypertension Association.
 Known informally as just the "Survival Guide,” this important book serves as a soup-to-nuts guide for patients and their loved ones covering topics like the mechanics of PH, the latest treatments, patient care and lifestyle issues.

-The latest Fifth Edition, 2013 is now available as a print and e-book.
+The latest Fifth Edition, 2014 is now available as a print book.
+The Fifth Edition, 2013 is available as an e-book.
 Order your copy today:

 - The Magic of PHA

 - How Do I Really Know I’ve Got PH? (diagnosis)

 - PH: The Other High Blood Pressure (how the disease works)